ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Rain showers likely.
-Mostly cloudy, with a high near 65.
-East northeast wind 6 to 9 mph.
-Chance of precipitation is 60%.<br></div>
+         <h3>Today</h3>Rain showers.
+Cloudy, with a high near 65.
+East wind around 8 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of rain showers.
-Mostly cloudy, with a low around 57.
-East northeast wind around 9 mph.
-Chance of precipitation is
+Cloudy, with a low around 57.
+East northeast wind around 9 mph, with gusts as high as 18 mph.
+Chance
-         40%.<br></div>
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Memorial Day</h3>Rain showers likely before 4pm, then showers and thunderstorms likely.
 Mostly cloudy, with a high near 66.
 East northeast
-         wind around 10 mph, with gusts as high as 18 mph.
-Chance of precipitation is 60%.<br></div>
+         wind 8 to 13 mph, with gusts as high as 20 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>Showers and thunderstorms likely.
 Cloudy, with a low around 59.
-East wind 6 to 9 mph.
-Chance of precipitation is 70%.<br></div>
+East northeast wind 6 to 10 mph, with gusts as high as 20
+         mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">